Learning disabilities seem to vanish when children are homeschooled.

 When Traditional Schools Fail: Homeschooling May Be a Better Option

-If your child is demoralized by his poor grades, receives detention for forgetting books, is looked down upon by teachers, or is bullied by classmates, he may be a candidate for homeschooling.
+If your child is demoralized by their poor grades, receives detention for forgetting books, is looked down upon by teachers, or is bullied by classmates, they may be a candidate for homeschooling.
 By Lynne Ticknor, ADDitude Magazine.